bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 Department: Information Systems Security
 ```

-Now obviously, my villain arc would be to make a cert for George and sneak into professor-only land... but the site says “nah fam” if we try to sign a cert for anyone we’re not logged in as.
-So for now — we’re locked to our own account cert.
+Now obviously, my villain arc would be to make a cert for George and sneak into professor-only land... but the site says "nah fam" if we try to sign a cert for anyone we’re not logged in as.
+So for now we're locked to our own account cert.
 We ball later.

 ## Foothold
 So while poking around the site in my “click every button like a toddler” era, I notice this cute lil’ `Export Profile to PDF` feature.
 Being the nosy menace I am, I yeet that file into exiftool like: